SevlaMare/TopStocks/README.md

 - [x] Fetch data from API and store into Redux
 - [x] It should have routes and nested routes
 - [x] Stateless filter to slice the data
-- [x] Make use of Hooks, and only funcitonal components
+- [x] Make use of Hooks and only functional components
 - [x] Deploy it live

 ## Requisites